There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 As explained, in this case, the term “cough-remedies” is the slug.
 And it’s better than p9859 for readability and SEO.

-To make sure the posts and pages you create have better URLs, go to Settings > Permalinks from the left sidebar menu in your WordPress dashboard.
+To create a blog post or page with better URLs, go to Settings > Permalinks from the left sidebar menu in your WordPress dashboard.

 Then from the options provided, select Post Name.
 This will ensure that the URL slugs are based on the title of your posts and pages.
 And you’re all set.